ossCare/svnPlus/README.md

 # svnPlus
+The directory structure was (again) changed to facilitate user being friendly.
+Should now be more mnemonic.

 This project is being worked on in stages, which are
 * Tag Protect - done (LDAP user/group support to be added) _Python development will continue_
 * Web Config - _coding in progress_